What Causes Mesothelioma?

 Some possible liable parties in a mesothelioma lawsuit include:

-You may hold your employer liable for your illness if they failed to protect you from asbestos exposure.
+• Employer – You may hold your employer liable for your illness if they failed to protect you from asbestos exposure.
 Employers must provide a safe working environment for their employees, and this includes protecting them from exposure to harmful substances such as asbestos.
 You can hold employers who knew or should have known about the dangers of asbestos liable for damages resulting from mesothelioma if they failed to take appropriate action to protect their employees.
 This can include compensation for medical expenses, lost wages, and pain and suffering.

-Liability can extend beyond your direct employer.
+• Contractor or Subcontractor – Liability can extend beyond your direct employer.
 If working for a contractor or subcontractor exposed you to asbestos, you can hold them liable for your illness for the same reasons mentioned above.

-Product manufacturers have a responsibility to ensure that their products are safe and free from harm.
+• Product Manufacturers – Product manufacturers are responsible for ensuring that their products are safe and free from harm.
 In the case of mesothelioma, this means ensuring that their products do not contain asbestos.
 If a product manufacturer fails to ensure the safety of those who work around their products, you can hold them liable for any harm that their products cause.
+You can hold product manufacturers held liable for failing to provide adequate warnings about the dangers of their products.
+This includes failing to warn consumers about the risks associated with asbestos exposure.

+• Premises Owners – Premises owners, including landlords, property managers, and building owners, may also be held liable for mesothelioma diagnosis if asbestos-containing materials were present in the building, and the premises owner knew or should have known about the presence of asbestos.
 Premises owners must provide a safe environment for tenants, employees, and visitors.
 This includes ensuring that any asbestos-containing materials are properly maintained or removed.
 If the premises owner fails to take reasonable steps to prevent exposure to asbestos, you may hold them accountable for any resulting harm.

 Asbestos Trust Funds